 A student who enrolls at Virginia Tech under the non-degree program must meet minimum requirements set by the university.
 All students must be in good standing at their current and/or previous school(s) and have at least a recalculated 2.0 GPA to be considered for non-degree student status.
 Transcripts are required.
 Other restrictions placed on non-degree applicants are as follows:

 - A prospective non-degree applicant who has been denied admission as a regular-status applicant (freshman or transfer) will not be eligible for reconsideration for non-degree admission for the same term.

 - All non-degree students register for classes on a space-available basis only.
 Until the deadline for adding classes, a non-degree student may be forced to drop a class if the number of degree-seeking students exceeds the number of available spaces in a particular class.

-- A non-degree student will be allowed to attempt up to a maximum of 40 semester hours as a non-degree student, not to exceed 11 hours in any one term during the academic year and the summer session.
+- A non-degree student will be allowed to attempt up to a maximum of 40 semester hours as a non-degree student, not to exceed 11 hours in any one term.

 - A non-degree student is required to maintain an overall cumulative GPA of 2.00, with the most current term at least a 2.00.

 - Do not apply for admission as a non-degree seeking student if you need to take lab science courses.
 Lab science courses are only available for degree seeking students.